Missive For Darkness As Vocation, William Hawkins In Mind - Poem by Warren Falcon

 to keep world woe personally felt in that greater

-The shorter light, the extended nights of cold and
+In the shorter light, the extended night of cold

 net forward into what it all might mean to fretted

 you, to me, stretched, though I will not thrust

-these words any longer upon your pen or paint but make offering
+these words any longer upon your brush or paint

-and soldier on or to fall off again, gain
+that horse and soldier on or to fall off again, gain

-distort the massive horse into God receding into
+vision distort the massive horse into a God receding

 what resurrection there is in the smell of paint.